-Sankhu Hiking is the best day hike around Kathmandu through mid hill villages.
+Sankhu Hiking is a day hike around Kathmandu through mid hill villages.
 Similarly, the sunset view from Nagarkot at the end of Sankhu day hiking is fantastic.
 This day hike combines a contrast landscapes of terrace farmlands, rural villages and also the panoramic view of the Himalayas.

 Drive to Sankhu from Kathmandu for 2 hours, and start hiking through Lapsiphedi, Jaharing Pauwa, Kattike Bhanjyang and finally to Nagarkot.
 It is 14 km hiking that takes 5 hours.
 Sakhu is ancient Newari town, it has temples, and an old buildings.
 Nagarkot is famous hill station famous for the glimpses of 180 degree of Himalayan range with sunset at the end Sankhu Nagarkot hiking.